 Yes, there is such thing as a veterinary chiropractor, which is a vet that has received additional training in manipulating the spine of animals to alleviate pain.

 There’s animal acupuncture too!
 When administered by a trained and certified veterinary acupuncturist, this treatment has been found to increase mobility for some dogs.

 This therapy utilizes an underwater treadmill for rehabilitative exercise with less weight on the joints.
 This can be especially effective in older dogs.

 Ask your vet about stretches that have been devised to help loosen your dog’s hip flexors, shoulder flexors, back, and chest.
 Be very gentle when stretching your dog and respect the fact that your dog may not be willing to let you stretch them.
 Don’t worry; they'll probably let you know if that is the case!

 You don’t need to be a professional pet masseuse with dim light and soothing music to help relieve some of your dog’s arthritis pain.
 Ask your vet and do some research on how to massage your dog.
 Again, pay attention to what your dog is telling you.
 Your pooch will probably let you know if it hurts too much or if they just don’t like it.
 Respect that and try again at a different time.

 What Should You Do?

 As mentioned above, veterinarians will have varying opinions about holistic treatments for dogs.
 Listen to your vet.
-After all, she has years of training and experience.
+After all, they have years of training and experience.
 That being said, if you feel that your vet is too closed-minded toward natural treatments, find a vet that is known for being more open to them and that will partner with you in caring for your arthritic dog.
 Remember, though, these holistic treatments should never be used instead of veterinary care, but should be seen as part of an overall treatment plan.
-It will take time and some trial-and-error, but these treatments (along with those prescribed by your vet) just might be what gets your dog up off the floor and back on the trails again.
+It will take time and some trial-and-error, but these treatments (along with those prescribed by your vet) just might be what gets your furry buddy up off the floor and back on the trails again.